-(1) ITC's five-year capital plan includes ~US\$900M in MISO LRTP Tranche 1 projects in lowa.
-Under the MISO tariff, approximately 70% of the Tranche 1 projects are upgrades to ITC Midwest facilities along existing rights of way, which under MISO's tariff grants ITC Midwest the option to construct the upgrades regardless of the outcome of ROFR legislation.
+(1) ITC's five-year capital plan includes ~US\$900M in MISO LRTP Tranche 1 projects in Iowa.
+Under the MISO tariff, approximately 70% of the Tranche 1 projects are upgrades to ITC Midwest facilities along existing rights of way, which under MISO's tariff grants ITC Midwest the option to construct the upgrades regardless of the outcome of the appeal to the Iowa Supreme Court.

-THREE-YEAR LOOK BACK
+THREE - YEAR LOOK BACK